8 Easy Ways To Battle The “I Can’t Do It” Attitude

 So what are you supposed to do?!

-Well, as any challaneging situation, step back from the situation and think about the problem.
+Well, as any challenging situation, step back from the situation and think about the problem.

 Did your child take on a task that was just too challenging for the age?

-Did you maybe give your child too challanging of a task to complete for their age?
+Did you maybe give your child too challenging of a task to complete for their age?

 Is your child perhaps needing a need met before he can tackle the challenge?